Private 4×4 vehicle & dedicated guide

 Official government rates in USD

 A cultural day on the road east.
-Butare was the colonial capital and is still the country’s academic centre.
+Huye, formerly Butare, was the colonial capital and is still the country’s academic centre.
 The national museum is one of the most culturally significant in the country.
 The royal palace at Nyanza, with its thatched huts and long-horned Inyambo cattle, gives a window into a history that goes back well before the last century.

 Back in Kigali for two nights before the savannah.
 A short break to cut the road and explore other facets of the city.
 Just a little pause before the safari.